IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. The user will interact with our Node.js application in their browser.
 1. This client side JS code will open a websocket to the backend Node.js application.
 The client JS will send msgs to the backend when the user interacts with the site.
 1. The backend Node.js will send HTTP requests (via the SDK) to a blockchain peer to carry out the user's actions.
 1. The peer will communicate to its chaincode container at its leisure.
-Note that the previous HTTP request was really a 'submission' of chaincode to be run, it will actually run at a later date (usually miliseconds).
+Note that the previous HTTP request was really a 'submission' of chaincode to be run, it will actually run at a later date (usually milliseconds).
 1. The cc container will carry out the desired operation and record it to the ledger. ie create/transfer a marble.

 #Chaincode